Saturday, 16 December 2006

 “Looks like a fucking powder-puff,” said one of my mates.

-Mum was just trading it in on a new model and wasn't going to get much for it, relatively, you know what trade-ins are like, when my brother wrote off my car and they felt sorry for me being at uni with not much money.
-Of course, on the face of it, an aging Mercedes for a uni student wasn't, perhaps, the best choice.
+Mum was just trading it in on a new car and wasn't going to get much for the Mercedes, relatively, you know what trade-ins are like, when my brother wrote off my car (my lovely old Jag, my great aunt’s Jag, that had been going on a wing and a prayer for some time, to be truthful) and they felt sorry for me being at uni with not much money.
+Of course, on the face of it, an aging Mercedes for a uni student wasn't, perhaps, the best choice (but then, neither was a Mk2 Jag).

-I've blown too many joints to remember, smoked crystal meth before weddings and popped pills up city alley ways at night, in that car.
-I've had sex, on a few occasions, in the front seat, and the back seat.
+I've blown too many joints in her to remember, smoked crystal meth before weddings and popped pills up city alley ways at night, in that car.
+I've had sex, on a few occasions, in the back seat of that car (she's got spongeable seats).

 Sad to think of her gasping her last breath.

-When I told him I meant mid-night purple, nearly black, he laughed more.
+When I told him I meant mid-night purple, nearly black, he laughed even more.

 “Beaudy!” he said.
 Thumbs up.